dsa-ou/allowed/docs/configuration.md

 ```bash
 allowed -c path/to/configuration.json path/to/file.py
 ```
+If you omit the `.json` extension, it will be automatically added, i.e.
+`allowed -c my_course file.py` and `allowed -c my_course.json file.py`
+are equivalent.

 The program comes with two configuration files, one for our algorithms and data structures course M269, and one for our introductory Computing course TM112.
 If no configuration file is given, `allowed` will use the one for M269.

-For example, `allowed program.py` will check the given program against the constructs taught in M269, while `allowed -c tm112.json program.py` will check it against those taught in TM112.
+For example, `allowed program.py` will check the given program against the constructs taught in M269, while `allowed -c tm112 program.py` will check it against those taught in TM112.

 You can create your own configuration by writing a JSON file of the form